There are two questions you should always ask when getting a mouse for 3D modeling: do you need 6DoF and secondly how many buttons do you need?

 The buttons are backlit and in addition to them, you get the regular mouse buttons and some two others just above the scroll wheel.

 The mouse has been sculpted to comfortably fit a human hand.
-While it may not be as premium or as ergonomic as Razer Naga above, it does give a balanced feel when using it and the slight slant of the top surface ensures that your palm rests on the mouse in a comfortable position, making this the best mouse for blender.
+While it may not be as premium or as ergonomic as Razer Naga above, it does give a balanced feel when using it and the slight slant of the top surface ensures that your palm rests on the mouse in a comfortable position.

 4. Logitech MX Master 3 – Flow cross-computer control feature

-The Logitech MX Master 3 is a premium mouse and it has the features to match.
+The Logitech MX Master 3 is a premium productivity mouse and it has the features that are unique to the MX series.
 The MX Master 3 is the latest iteration in the well known productivity mouse series.

 For starters, this is a large wireless mouse.
 It does have ergonomic design with a complete thumb rest, but its large form factor may appeal to those who prefer a palm grip on the mouse.